 189. Leonard 40H.
 Red wrapped rod from the Ted Simroe/Midland Park, NJ era.
 Serial number 2594 (1976).
 6" cigar grip, down locking seat over butternut with the expected nickel silver die stamped cap.
 Light cane, 3 x 3 node pattern, and swelled butt to create that hallmark Catskill dry fly flavor.
 4 3/8 oz.
 8', 6/7 wt rod.
 In my hands a full working elegant casting 7 wt but could tolerate a 6 DT if you insist.
 Cork is soiled and has minor ridging from honorable use.
 A very nice Leonard rod with all original yellow bag with stiffener, original tube and fully legible Midland Park label .
-Just a nice medium to big water rod and quite comfortable on the Delaware where 14" wild browns are the expectation.
-Dry fly but can handle anything fastened to it its terminal end.
-Match item 190 in the reel section with this rod (or with rod number 195) for a perfectly balanced combination.
-That is the raised pillar Leonard reel.
-Just a super high grade rod at only $1050.
+Just a nice medium to big water rod and quite comfortable on the Delaware where 14" plus wild browns are the expectation.
+Dry fly but can handle anything fastened to it its terminal end. $1050.

 A note on the two 40H Leonards, items 189 and item 194.
 They both perform remarkably well with the SA MPX WF6 weight lines rather than 7 weights.
 Just uncovered that tidbit from an old (sorry, Jay), loyal customer who tried the pairing.
 He claims the SA MPX WF6 is a more fitting alternative to any 7 wt line.
 He is an experienced, knowledgeable practitioner and his word is gold.